pyscript/pyscript-cli/README.md

 The `-c` or `--command` option can be used to demo very simple cases.

+By default, the name of the project folder created will be `pyscript-command-app` with the HTML file named `index.html`.

-Note that `-o/--output` option is to be compulsorily used with the `-c/--command` option.
+`-o/--output` option can be used with the `-c/--command` option to configure name of the project folder as well as the name of the resulting HTML file.

 ```shell
 $ pyscript create --wrap -c 'print("Hello World!")' -o <output_filename.html>